 Program to concatenate two string using the inheritance of the class

-Let's consider an example to combine two strings using inheritance in the C++ programming.
+Let's explore a demonstration of merging two strings by employing inheritance in C++ programming.

 Program6.cpp